 For low-cost construction, the following can be used;

 Sheathing – 25 mm thick wooden planks

 Joists – 2″ x 3″ wood (50 mm x 75 mm) spaced at 400mm c/c

 Stringers – 2″ x 4″ wood (50 mm x 100 mm) spaced at 600 mm c/c

 Shores – Bamboo wood spaced at 600 mm c/c

 Now having known how to arrange formwork for floor slab, the next phase is to determine how to place your order of materials.
 We will use a typical example to show how it is done.

-The first floor plan of a building is as shown below.
+The first-floor plan of a building is shown below.
 We are to determine the formwork requirement of the floor slab.
 We will be neglecting the floor beams in this calculation.